 Lineage Group I or one of the other Lineage Groups may very well descend from that Thomas Ballard, but to date, no male that has documented descent from him has been tested, or that connection has not been made, either for the loss of records or a failure to complete a comprehensive research project.
 We need confirmation.
 In order to truly sort out these early relationships, there would need to be participants who trace their descent from proven descendants of:

 This information would help prove whether or not Bland Ballard of Spotsylvania County and his brothers do descend from the “the Founder,” Thomas Ballard of James City County, Virginia, and perhaps shed light on the relationship with the Maryland branches.
-Testing would also provide evidence that our unproven assertion that the the Ballards of Mecklenburg County descend from the Ballards of Charles City County.
+Testing would also provide evidence that our unproven assertion that the the Ballards of Mecklenburg County descend from Thomas of James City County and the Ballards of Charles City County.

 Many researchers are increasingly relying on what they find on the Internet, while there are numerous repositories with documents yet to be studied and published.
 The cruel irony of genetic genealogy is that usually those being tested are those with the least amount of knowledge about their families.

 Our confidence in the pedigrees appearing in the Ballard DNA Project would be greater if we were provided with sources and justifications, along with the assumptions.
 We have tried on this website to outline our assumptions, though at times some groups are, at best, an educated guess based on our knowledge of the history of the region and settlement patterns.
 We hope that the reader takes “probably” or “likely” to mean just that, and not assume that sentences containing these phrases constitute “proof.”
 As a rule, we will only include information that is derived from primary sources, meaning those records that were created contemporaneously with the event documented.
-Certainly secondary sources (those created by others using primary and secondary sources) have been consulted, but unless proof in the form of citation to documentation is included, that information will be omitted.
-We may have erred in including such information and will remove it when it is discovered.
 Many online genealogies, for example, will cite as “proof” a listing from some other compiler’s online family tree, or a book of dubious scholarship, such as William Ballard Derby’s Ballard-Ballord Bits (1978).
-You will never find that here.
+Certainly secondary sources (those created by others using primary and secondary sources) have been consulted, but unless proof in the form of citation to documentation is included, that information will be removed as these pages are revised and updated.
+In some cases pages included herein are “place holders” while research continues, and some family trees borrowed from others to use as templates while we work out the details.
+In the course of refining and editing we may have erred by retaining such information, and will remove it when it is discovered.

 Thank you for visiting, and feel free to post questions, comments, and most of all, share information you may have that no one else does.
 If you’ve found your way here, no doubt your Ballard heritage interests you — so if you are a male descendant, please join us and participate in the Ballard DNA Project.
 Family Tree DNA offers occasional discounts; contact David Boyett for details.